pepmartinez/keuss-server/docusaurus/docs/usage/stomp.md

 * Extra info in MESSAGE: some extra info is included on each MESSAGE frame returned, to ease retries and/or better management:
   * `x-mature`: ISO timestamp when the message became eligible for `pop`/`reserve` (mature)
   * `x-tries`: number of tries of this message.
 Each NACK increments this value, so this can be used in conjunction with `x-delta-t` to implement custom delays on failing elements, or limiting the number of retries
+  * any header with name starting with `x-ks-hdr-` is stored alongside the body (as keuss element headers) and therefore passed along it
 * There is no support for `auth` yet.
 User and password are simply ignored